-This is an unusually delicious sparkling wine and doubly unusual because it is made entirely from Cabernet Sauvignon - a grape that it not usually associated with the Roussillon.
-The wine was vinified in fibreglass vats and then bottled before fermentation finished.
+This is an unusually delicious sparkling wine and doubly unusual because it is made from 100% Syrah but after being disgorged was topped up with Carignan juice.
+The wine was vinified in stainless steel vats and then bottled before fermentation finished.
 Fermentation continues in the bottles producing the natural bubbles.
 The yeast which collects in the bottle as sediment is disgorged leaving a clear, clean sparkling wine.
-This pet nat has a deep pink colour and a slight herbal bitterness on the finish.
+This pet nat has a deep pink colour and a slight herbal bitterness on the finish which is very appealing.
 It is delightful as an aperitif but is also a very good accompaniment for food.

 This year Jean-Luc has made the Jolly Ferriol rose from 100% Carignan grapes that were fermented and matured in steel tanks.
-The skins were removed after a short time in contact with the juice so that It therefore has the characteristic pink colour we ar eused to with his rosé wines - not too light and not too dark.
+The skins were removed after a short time in contact with the juice so that It therefore is quite dark rather than the characteristic pink colour we are used to with his rosé wines.

 It has the trademark qualities of a Jolly Ferriol rosé, namely a haunting, compelling nose, great freshness, good acidity and great drinkability.
 There are aromas aplenty ranging from strawberries to cherries and there is even a hint of anise.
 This wine is perfect for summer drinking but can be savoured at any time of the year.